dongjh20/MCCT/README.md

 <img src="resources/mdt-architecture.jpg" align="center" width="50%"/>

-## The architecture of the SICity
+## The architecture of the MCCT

-The architecture of the MTwinCity is as follows, which has a good correspondence with the mixedDT architecture.
+The architecture of the MCCT is as follows, which has a good correspondence with the mixedDT architecture.

 <img src="resources/SICity-architecture.png" align="center" width="50%"/>

-An corresponding overview of the MTwinCity is as follows.
+An corresponding overview of the MCCT is as follows.

 <img src="resources/SICity-overview.png" align="center" width="50%"/>

-The detailed physical architecture of the MTwinCity is as follows, which is not presented in paper due to space limitations.
+The detailed physical architecture of the MCCT is as follows, which is not presented in paper due to space limitations.

 <img src="resources/SICity-framework.png" align="center" width="50%"/>